 Sean is an Engineer in our Roads Design Team and has taken part in the emergency rota during the summer months.
-This is Sean's first winter season and he will mentored by Kevin E Campbell
+This is Sean's second winter season and he will mentored by William MacDougall.
+It is our plan that Sean attends the IHE Winter Service Training for Decision Makers and Managers course, attendance along with his previous experience will see him formally approved as a WSDO.

 Alastair is an Engineer in our Roads Design Team and has taken part in the emergency rota during the summer months.
-This is Alastair's first winter season and he will mentored by Kevin E Campbell.
+This is Alastair's second winter season and he will mentored by Kevin E Campbell.
+It is our plan that Alastair attends the IHE Winter Service Training for Decision Makers and Managers course, attendance along with his previous experience will see him formally approved as a WSDO.

-Scott Ramsey, Angie McGregor, Caroline Manz and Kenneth Dallas are all approved Winter Duty Officers and work in our control room in Perth.
+Scott Ramsey, Angie McGregor, Caroline Manz and Kenneth Dallas are all approved Winter WSDOs and work in our control room in Perth.